mxjp/rvx/docs/reference/elements.md

 === "JSX"
 	+ Attributes prefixed with `prop:` are always set using the respective JavaScript properties.
 	+ Attributes prefixed with `attr:` are always set using the default behavior.
-	+ Attributes prefixed with `on:` are added as regular event listeners.
-An array can be used to pass the event listener with additional options.
+	+ Attributes prefixed with `on:` are added as event listeners.
+		+ An array can be used to pass the event listener with additional options.
+		+ The current [context](./context.md) is available within the listener.
 	+ The [`class`](#classes) and [`style`](#styles) attributes are special cases described below.

 	```jsx